-Warmly welcomed, ‘Cousin Joe’ jokes of staying in Ireland
+Welcomed in Ireland, ‘Cousin Joe’ Biden jokes of staying

 DUBLIN (AP) — In Ireland this week, well-wishers have lined the streets to catch a mere glimpse of President Joe Biden.
-Photos of his smiling face are plastered on shop windows and one admirer held a sign that read: “2024 – Make Joe President Again.”
+Photos of his smiling face are plastered on shop windows, and one admirer held a sign reading, “2024 — Make Joe President Again.”

 No wonder Biden keeps joking about sticking around.

 Back home, Biden’s approval rating is near the lowest point of his presidency.
-And even some Democrats have suggested he shouldn’t run for reelection.
+And even some fellow Democrats have suggested he shouldn’t run for reelection.
 On trips within the U.S. to discuss his economic and social policies, Biden often gets a smattering of admirers waving as he drives by, and friendly crowds applaud his speeches.
 But the reception doesn’t compare with the overwhelming adoration he’s getting here in the old sod.

-Expect more of the same on Friday when Biden wraps up his visit to Ireland by spending a day in County Mayo in western Ireland, where his great-great grandfather, Patrick Blewitt, lived until he left for the United States in 1850.
+Expect more of the same on Friday, when Biden wraps up his visit to Ireland by spending a day in County Mayo in western Ireland, where his great-great-grandfather Patrick Blewitt lived until he left for the United States in 1850.
+He’ll also visit a hospice center there.
 The locals have been abuzz for weeks with preparation for Biden’s visit, giving buildings a new coat of paint and hanging American flags from shopfronts.

 It’s a dynamic that most of Biden’s predecessors also have faced: The world abroad tends to love American presidents.
 Back home, not always.
 Not so much.